 Russell A. Green, Ph.D., is the Will Clayton Fellow in International Economics at Rice University’s Baker Institute.
-He is also an adjunct professor in the Economics Department, where he teaches undergraduate international finance.
+He is also an adjunct professor in the Economics Department, where he teaches international finance and macroeconomics.
 Green’s current research focuses on financial market development in emerging market economies, financial inclusion and Indian developmental challenges.
 His writing regularly appears in op-ed pages of prominent American and Indian newspapers.

 Prior to joining the Baker Institute, Green spent four years in India as the U.S. Treasury Department’s first financial attaché to that country.
 His engagement in India primarily focused on financial market development, India’s macroeconomy and illicit finance, and also included diverse topics such as cross-border tax evasion and financing global climate change activities.
 He worked with counterparts in India’s government to develop the U.S.-India Economic and Financial Partnership, launched in 2009 by Indian Finance Minister Pranab Mukherjee and U.S. Treasury Secretary Timothy Geithner.